01 February 2026 - Can Bouncy Castles Go Outside on Hard Surfaces?

 Other “Fixes” You Might See (And Why They’re Risky)

-This creates ropes around the inflatable — a serious trip hazard, especially on hard surfaces where falls are more dangerous.
+This creates ropes around the inflatable, which become a serious trip hazard, especially on hard surfaces where falls are more dangerous.

 What About Indoors on a Hard Surface?